Request for Approval of Revision of a Concentration or Minor

 Minors

 A minor is a coherent program in some field or group of related fields other than your major.
 Minors range in size from 15-30 semester units, at least 9 of which must be upper division.
 No student is required to have a minor, so it will not appear on your record or diploma unless you request it.
 The minimum grade point average for a minor is 2.00, so you must take at least one course on the A-F grading pattern.
 At least 9 units must be taken at Cal State East Bay if you want the minor recognized on your diploma and/or permanent record.
 Courses in a minor may be double-counted in G.E.
 However, at least 9 semester units of a minor must not be double-counted in the discipline of the major for Cal State East Bay to recognize the minor.
 You cannot get a minor in the same department as your major unless the disciplines are distinct as explicitly stated in the catalog description of the minor program (e.g., French and Spanish, Art History and Studio Art).
 A minor is recognized only when a baccalaureate degree is awarded.
 To declare a minor, students must fill out a “Change of Major, Minor, Option” form available online at the Student Records Forms website.
-For additional information see the Academic Programs chapter of the catalog.
+For additional information see the DECLARING OR CHANGING MAJORS, MINORS, OR CONCENTRATIONS.

 Process for Revising a Concentration